cation03/movie-recommender/README.md

 ## FAISS Index

+  FAISS was selected because it can handle large datasets efficiently and supports fast approximate nearest neighbor searches, which makes FAISS ideal for real-time recommendation systems where speed and accuracy are crucial.

 - **What is FAISS?**
   FAISS (Facebook AI Similarity Search) is a library developed for efficient similarity search in high-dimensional spaces.